-In one of our previous blog posts, we explained how to build a continuous integration / continuous delivery pipeline in a DevOps environment.
-However, the ultimate success of your delivery pipeline will depend on your automation execution.
+In one of our previous blog posts, we explained how to build a continuous integration/continuous delivery (CI/CD) pipeline in a DevOps environment.
+Here we learned that the ultimate success of your delivery pipeline will depend on your automation execution.

 Furthermore, the gates represent a set of requirements that must be met for a build (a piece of code) to pass to the next stage, or environment, of the pipeline.